alexeskenazi/python-bomber-game/README.md

 ### Steps
 1. Clone the Repository
+2. Install pygame if you have not already: pip install pygame
-2. Install Dependencies: Use Poetry to install the required dependencies:
+3. Install Dependencies: poetry install
-3. Run the Game: Activate the virtual environment and run the game:
+4. Run the Game: python main.py

 ### Additional Information